aiddata/geo-container-demo/README.md

     - Click on "Generate Token"
     - Copy the generated token into `code/config.ini`

-3. Customize `config.ini` to meet your needs
+3. Customize `code/config.ini` to meet your needs
     - Choose which years you'd like to download and process
     - Set your raw and output directories
     - Add your EarthData token (see step 2)